czcorpus/kontext/doc/INSTALL.md

 ## Install KonText

 The easiest way to install and test-run KonText is to install it in an lxc container using the <a href="../scripts/install/install.sh">install.sh</a> script provided in this repository that performs all the installation and configuration steps that are necessary to run KonText as a standalone server application for testing and development purposes.
+The installation has been tested for Ubuntu 16.04.3 LTS.

 Set up and start an lxc container: